New Zealand farmers hit streets to protest cow-burp tax plan - NewsBreak

 New Zealand farmers hit streets to protest cow-burp tax plan

-Farmers across New Zealand have taken to the streets on their tractors to protest government plans to tax cow burps and other greenhouse gas emissions, although the rallies were smaller than expected.
+WELLINGTON, New Zealand — Farmers across New Zealand took to the streets on their tractors Thursday to protest government plans to tax cow burps and other greenhouse gas emissions, although the rallies were smaller than many had expected.

-Lobby group Groundswell New Zealand helped organise more than 50 protests in towns and cities across the country, the biggest involving a few dozen vehicles.
+Lobby group Groundswell New Zealand helped organize more than 50 protests in towns and cities across the country, the biggest involving a few dozen vehicles.

 Last week, the government proposed a new farm levy as part of a plan to tackle climate change.
 The government said it would be a world first, and that farmers should be able to recoup the cost by charging more for climate-friendly products.